LeaderPortfolio

 The Full Dossier

-Mark Richard Walter was born on January 1, 1960, in Cedar Rapids, Iowa.
-Growing up in the Midwest, Walter developed an early interest in sports, particularly baseball.
-His father worked in a local concrete block manufacturing plant.
-He graduated from Cedar Rapids Jefferson High School in 1978.
-Walter pursued higher education at Creighton University, earning a bachelor's degree in business in 1982.
-He later attended Northwestern University School of Law, where he earned a Juris Doctor degree in 1985.
+Mark Richard Walter was born on May 22, 1960, in Cedar Rapids, Iowa.
+He grew up in a middle-class family and graduated from Cedar Rapids Jefferson High School in 1978.
+Walter pursued higher education at Creighton University, earning a Bachelor of Science in business administration in 1982.
+He furthered his studies at Northwestern University School of Law, graduating with a Juris Doctor degree in 1985.
+His background in law and business administration has been pivotal in his career.

 Rise to Success